-Do you often feel like your emotions are out of control?
-Do you fly off the handle at people who don’t necessarily deserve it?
-Do you blow up over minor incidents?
-Do you find yourself wanting to cry over anything?
-Or maybe you’re at the other extreme.
-Do you find it hard to get worked up over anything?
-Do you feel numb even though something upsetting has happened?
-Do you have every right to be furious, but you just don’t feel anything?
+Emotions are part of our everyday lives.
+Sometimes, it can feel like our feelings control how we think and act to the point where we feel like we’re not in control.
 Experiencing and expressing emotions are integral parts of life.
-Yet, for many people, emotions remain mysterious, confusing, and difficult to express constructively.
+But, for many people, emotions remain mysterious, confusing, and difficult to express constructively.
 This brochure provides information about learning to incorporate emotions into your life in healthy ways, including how to express them in ways that are conducive to building healthy relationships.

 Often, there is a strong relationship between the events in your life and your feelings–for example, to feel sadness in response to loss, or to feel happiness in response to something desirable.
-Feelings may also be related to past events or even to expectations of the future.
-For example, sorrow about a recent loss may evoke sadness from past losses.
-These feelings can be an important source of information as well.
-Rather than ignore or exaggerate your feelings, it is helpful to be able to take your feelings as they are, accept them, think about them, and learn from them.
-When you are feeling something consider asking yourself the following kinds of questions:
+Sometimes, feelings relate to past events or even to expectations for the future.
+For example, sorrow about something that happened recently may bring up sadness about other past losses.
+Many students may feel anxious about their future career choices.
+Rather than ignoring or impulsively expressing your feelings, it is important to think about them so you can learn and improve your reactions.
+When you are feeling something, consider asking yourself the following kinds of questions: